2010 New York Red Bulls season: May

 New York finished the month by qualifying for the Round of 16 of the U.S. Open Cup with 3–0 wins over the New England Revolution and Colorado Rapids.
 At the same time their league form took a slide with four losses in a row.
 Midfielder Danleigh Borman stated, "I think we've been playing well" and "we just need to find a way to win."

 MLS fined head coach Hans Backe $2,500 for comments made following their 3–2 loss to New England at Gillette Stadium.
 Backe stated "I would say it's an absolute disgrace.
 It's ridiculous, it's a joke" and "when the referee decides games like this, probably the MLS should do an investigation because it's not even close to hitting.
 You can see the level of the referee, the level went [up and down].
 It's a joke.
 If this had been in Italy there would be an investigation if the referee was bought."

-Fielding a largely reserve lineup, the Red Bulls defeated out-of-season Serie A side Juventus F.C.
-3–1 in an exhibition match at Red Bull Arena on May 23.
+Fielding a largely reserve lineup, the Red Bulls defeated out-of-season Serie A side Juventus FC 3–1 in an exhibition match at Red Bull Arena on May 23.

 In injury news, defender Kevin Goldthwaite re-injured himself during training and was deemed likely to miss the season.
 Also, it was announced on May 26 that midfielder Carl Robinson would miss 5–6 weeks with a knee injury.